nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 Example:
-Let's say you want to see an archived employee's information, you can follow these steps.
+Let's say you want to see an archived employee's information.
+You can follow these instructions:

 Steps to see archived employees:
 1. Type `c-archive-list` into the _Command Box_.